elogvse.org

 About this course

-Electoral systems are one of the most important design choices in any democracy.
-They influence who gets elected, how inclusive representation becomes, how stable governments are, and how citizens experience the meaning of their vote.
+Electoral systems are one of the most important design choices in any electoral framework.
+They influence who gets elected, how inclusive representation becomes, how stable governments are, and how citizens experience the value and impact of their vote.

-Through this module, learners compare key system types, assess advantages and disadvantages, and use real country examples to understand how electoral design shapes democratic outcomes.
+Through this module, learners compare key electoral system types, assess advantages and disadvantages, and use real country examples to understand how electoral design shapes representation, reform debates, institutional legitimacy and governance outcomes.

 Learning objectives